The Rooadmap to a Successful Brand + Website – Phase 1: Discovering Your Brand's Indentity

 This part encourages us to use words and phrases that connect with our target audience, which we identified in the previous step.
 So some examples of this are maybe your tone of voice is positive and inspiring like Nike, or maybe it’s strong and aggressive like Harley Davidson, maybe it’s proud and inclusive like Ford, or maybe it’s absurd and weird like Old Spice, or elegant and sweet like Tiffany.

-Really think about how you want to be perceived again, this ties into everything that we’ve already talked about.
+Think about how you want to be perceived again, this ties into everything that we’ve already talked about.
 This is more about how are we going to say these things and how are we going to express this.

 Take some time right now to brainstorm some ideas, this might be a little bit difficult, but I know you can do it.
-Feel free to do your own research and find examples that may be relevant to you and your brand.
+Feel free to do your research and find examples that may be relevant to you and your brand.

 Once you complete that let’s move on to step five.
 Which is to Define and nail down your offerings.